 in a qualified income census tract

-- Provide permanent financing for apartments for moderate-income
+- Provide permanent financing for housing for moderate-income

 - Provide equity bridge financing for a Low Income

-- Construct office space for a nonprofit agency serving
+- Construct office space for a nonprofit serving

 For rural areas, targeted income levels are household

-incomes equal to or less than 115 percent of the area
+incomes less than or equal to 115 percent of the area

 median income.
 For urban areas, targeted income levels